mcellteam/mcell/libmcell/documentation/generated/model.rst

    * | file_name: str
      | Output file name.

+   * | simulation_method: BNGSimulationMethod = BNGSimulationMethod.NONE
+     | When set, the exported file also contains action to run
+     | BioNetGen with the selected simulation method.

   | Exports all defined species, reaction rules and applicable observables
   | as a BNGL file that can be then loaded by MCell4 or BioNetGen.